brandur/sorg/content/passages-drafts/004-roatan.md

 Hi everyone --

-Long time readers may recall that in [the last edition of Passsages]() I promised to send these bursts a little more often after a longtime hiatus.
+Long time readers may recall that in [the last edition of Passsages](/passages/003-koya) I promised to send these bursts a little more often after a longtime hiatus.
 Well, obviously that didn’t work out.
 You can consider me sufficiently chagrined through self-flagellation, or not — feel free to reply and give me a hard time about it.

-If you don’t know why you’re getting this email, it’s probably because you signed up for my newsletter on my website [brandur.org](https://brandur.org/newsletter) at some point, but they’re sent so infrequently that it may have been in the distant past.
-If you never want to see another one, all it takes to permanently exorcise them from your inbox is a single click to [this unsubscribe link][unsubscribe].
+If you don’t know why you’re getting this email, it’s probably because you signed up for my newsletter on my website [brandur.org](https://brandur.org/newsletter) at some point, but they’re sent so infrequently that it may well have been in the distant past.
+If you never want to see another one, all it takes to permanently exorcise your inbox is a single click to [this unsubscribe link][unsubscribe].

 Otherwise, here we go.
 In this edition I’ll say a few words about a recent trip to Honduras, the iPhone 11, and Postgres 12.